 Video and audio content

-This site has pre-recorded audio and video content that was published before 23 September 2020, which is exempt from the accessibility regulations, although we have provided alternative formats where possible.
+All pre-recorded audio and video content on this site was published before 23 September 2020, which is exempt from the accessibility regulations, although we have provided alternative formats where possible.

 This site contains archived content, which is exempt from the accessibility regulations.
 The archived content is all internal announcements and external news stories published prior to 23 September 2018, but which have not since been updated.